Scottish tourism businesses ranging from B&Bs to visitor attractions are to be signed up as Scottish Food Champions.

 The Scottish Food Champions initiative was announced by Rural Affairs Secretary Richard Lochhead at the Scotland Food and Drink Excellence Awards.

-It will recognise businesses – including a number involved with the Fife Food Network’s “Food from Fife “ initiative – which offer quality, fresh seasonal produce as well as promoting where their food comes from.
+It will recognise businesses – hopefully including a number involved with the Fife Food Network’s “Food from Fife “ initiative – which offer quality, fresh seasonal produce as well as promoting where their food comes from.

 Mr Lochhead said that the accreditation scheme will celebrate achievements, drive up standards and increase awareness of the provenance of food.